 DUI CASES IN CALIFORNIA

-You break down all DUI cases into three parts: (A) The driving, (B) the investigation at the scene, and (C) the blood-alcohol level.
+Break down the DUI case into three parts: (A) driving, (B) investigation at the scene, and (C) chemical testing.
 Based on the DUI lawyer's evaluation of these areas, the DUI lawyer advises their client to accept or reject the prosecutor's offer to settle the case.
 With DUI cases in California, rejecting the offer means going to a jury trial.

 Photo by Tingey Injury Law Firm on Unsplash

-Every now and then you think you find yourself in impossible situations.
-I thought I was in one when I was in Whittier Courthouse of the Los Angeles Superior Court last month.
-Instead of going to court to get a routine continuance for the attorney of record, I was ordered to be ready to try the case Monday morning — it was Wednesday.
+Every now and then, you think you find yourself in an impossible situation.
+I thought I was in one when I was in the Whittier Courthouse of the Los Angeles Superior Court last month.
+Instead of going to court to get a routine continuance for the attorney of record, the judge ordered me to be ready to try the case Monday morning — it was Wednesday.

 Aside from the craziness about the judge making me start the trial and denying the motion for continuance, I wouldn't be writing this if I hadn't won.
 Most assume it was a ‘no drive' defense.
-The ‘no drive' defense is when the lawyer concedes the blood alcohol level, but contests whether the client was the driver.
+The ‘no drive' defense is when the lawyer concedes the under the influence part, but contests whether the client was the driver.

-This makes it unnecessary for the DUI defense lawyer to cross-examine the state's expert witness from the crime lab or the police officers about whether the driver was under the influence of alcohol, or over the legal limit.
-It also makes it unnecessary for the criminal defense attorney to utilize an expert witness and put in the work necessary to put on an intricate DUI defense such as fermentation.
+This makes it unnecessary for the DUI defense lawyer to cross-examine the state's expert witness from the crime lab and the police officers about whether the driver was under the influence of alcohol and over the legal limit.
+A 'no drive defense' also makes it unnecessary for the DUI defense attorney to utilize an expert witness and put on an intricate DUI defense such as fermentation.

 WHAT WAS THE CASE ABOUT?

-The case wasn't about a person who blew into a breathalyzer and it read .19 percent and who was involved in a traffic accident.
+The case wasn't about a person who was involved in a traffic accident, then gave a sample of his blood which the crime lab analyzed and found a .19 percent blood alcohol concentration.
 The case was about a local resident who was accused of such a horrible thing.
-It took a while to change the perception that my client's BAC was .19 and that he was the cause of the accident.
+It took a while to change the perception that my client's BAC was .19% and that he was the cause of the accident.

 “I am very grateful to Richard Wagner.
 He did an awesome job defending me throughout the trial.
 In court, Richard talked about the law, science, facts of case, and convinced the jury to find me not guilty.
 Richard definitely knows how to successfully defend a DUI charge in trial.
 Thanks to Richard Wagner, the DUI charge against me has gone away like it never happened and I got my life back.”
 J.I. said after the verdict

 It begins in the hallway while you stand with your client, during jury selection, and with the interaction with the prosecutor and court staff.
 The unfairness of the DUI prosecution has to be apparent from the beginning and go all the way through to the closing argument.
-The DUI defense attorney must make an effort to control what the case is about.
+The DUI defense attorney must control what the case is about.

-You can almost hear a click that goes off in some of the juror's minds when the state's expert witness admits on cross-examination that they do not take into consideration the performance on the Field Sobriety Tests when forming their opinion as to whether your client was under the influence of alcohol.
+You can almost hear a click that goes off in some of the juror's minds when the state's expert witness admits on cross-examination that they do not take into consideration the performance on the Field Sobriety Tests when forming their opinion as to whether your client was under the influence.

 The prosecution's expert witness testified that she did not take into account "facts" that the prosecutor spent days going over in court with “highly trained” police officers, trying to paint a picture of just how important these tests were to the DUI investigation.
 This created a huge disconnect in the prosecutor's case.
 It allowed the police to be blamed for doing such a poor investigation.